Your fastest associates are losing two hours a day.

 The safety improvement is equally measurable.
 Fewer pedestrians walking through active vehicle zones means fewer conflict points, fewer near-misses, and a more defensible safety record.

-And for facilities competing for workers in a tight labor market, a tram system is a visible, tangible signal that you've invested in the daily experience of showing up to work.
+And for facilities competing for associates in a tight labor market, a tram system is a visible, tangible signal that you've invested in the daily experience of showing up to work.
 It's the kind of operational detail that shows up in Glassdoor reviews and word-of-mouth referrals — and in a market where every hire matters, it's a differentiator that costs less than a single unfilled position.

 The walk is the waste